ualberta-cmput301/ualberta-cmput301.github.io/content/projects/project_problem_descr.md

 US 01.05.05 As an entrant, I want to be informed about the criteria or guidelines for the lottery selection process.

+<mark style="background-color: lightblue">US 01.05.06 As an entrant, I want to receive a notification that I’ve been invited to join the waiting list for a private event.</mark>

+<mark style="background-color: lightblue">US 01.05.07 As an entrant, I want to accept or decline an invitation to join the waiting list for a private event.</mark>

 US 01.06.01 As an entrant I want to view event details within the app by scanning the promotional QR code.